 One of the first things I will point out to anyone who is putting on snowshoes for the first time, recreationally or for training/racing, look at the flex point of the snowshoes and use this as a guide on where to place the ball of your foot.
 There are generally two rivets or a hinge rod at the pivot point of the snowshoe for your foot.
 You want the ball of your foot to freely pivot at the flex point of the snowshoe, and your toes will readily flow down through the open space of the snowshoe.”

 A snow rabbit rests in the far distance, but as I try to snowshoe closer for a sharper view, the rabbit tracks away effortlessly, its snowshoe footprints imprinted in the snow.
 I marveled at the rabbit’s speed and wished to be as fast.

-READY FOR A NEW SENSATION
+RUN ON SNOWSHOES AND GET READY FOR A NEW SENSATION

 Try Out A Clinic

 Across the U.S. and Canada, many resorts and national parks will offer snowshoe clinics for first-timers or more advanced snowshoers.